joshuaeckroth/cse230-website/lecture/maps-sets-etc.markdown

 ## Maps

 Maps are like vectors in that they are STL containers.
-However, while vectors only store single values, map store key--value pairs.
+However, while vectors only store single values, map store key-value pairs.
 Imagine you want to store word frequencies: each word (a string) is a key, and the frequency (an integer) is the value.
 We'd make such a map like this: